kumahq/kuma/deployments/charts/kuma/README.md

 ## Note to Chart developers

 The charts are used internally in `kumactl install`, therefore the following rules apply when developing new chat features:
+ * use `make generate/kumactl/install/k8s/control-plane` to sync the Helm Chart and `kumactl install` templates
  * all templates that start with `pre-` and `post-` are omitted when processing in `kumactl install`

 [kuma-url]: https://kuma.io/